Best Steps To Grow Cauliflower In Containers

 Thin to 18-24 inches apart (if growing more than one seedling in a container), or remove all except the most vigorous seedling from each pot once they have two true leaves.

 You have two options if you start your seeds indoors due to a short growing season.
-Start them in the pot you intend to grow them in or in seed trays.
+Start them in the pot in which you intend to grow them or in seed trays.

 Fill a seed beginning tray or cells halfway with the seed starting mix.
 Sow one seed per cell or two to three inches apart in a tray ¼ to ½ inch deep.
 If you're beginning them in cold weather, place your seed starting tray on a heat mat set to 70°F.